Step 2: Summons

 days if service by mail).

-Mediation is a meeting attended by both parties, their lawyers, and a neutral
+Mediation is a meeting attended by the parties and a neutral third party

-third-party mediator.
-Although this step in the process can be voluntary
+custody and visitation issues.
+Although this step in the process can be

-and lead toward a settlement, the Court can also require this step.
-The
+voluntary and lead toward a settlement, the Court can also require this

-goal of mediation, oftentimes, is to help both parties realize the strengths
+step.
+The goal of mediation, oftentimes, is to help both parties realize

-of their arguments and seek possible resolutions that won’t require
+the strengths of their arguments and seek possible resolutions that won’t

 If you believe your case is ready for trial, file local form SC-4014,